CurtisNewbie/file-server/README.md

 Upload file, list files, and download file.

-In this branch, this app is ***not a standalone server***, it internally uses Dubbo for RPC to talk to other services (e..g, auth-service mentioned below).
+In this branch, this app is ***not a standalone server***.
 You must have `auth-service` setup as well as other middleware.
-To compile this app, you will also need to manually install the following modules & dependencies, these are all my repositories.
+To compile this app, you will also need to manually install the following modules & dependencies, these are all my repositories (it's gonna be very difficult tho).

 ***Do not run the 'build' scripts, these are written for my development environment only***